aspuru-guzik-group/ORGANIC/Tutorial.md

 ## Working on your machine

 One great thing of ORGANIC is that it does not require a super-powerful machine; it can be run on a personal computer if you're ready to wait about a week (or even less if you've got a good graphic card).
 Nonetheless, we want our tutorial examples to run very quickly.
 So I will ask you to open your Jupyter Notebook, write the following lines and wait until we are ready to teach you what they mean.
+Alternatively, you can run the tutorial codem, `tutorial.py`, found in the `model` directory.

 ```python
 params = {